 - Chen-Fu Liao, Senior Systems Engineer, Mechanical Engineering

-We seek to improve safety around intersections by using connected (partially or fully) autonomous vehicles (CAVs) to reduce variations in traffic speeds.
-Previous work has proposed variable speed limits (VSLs), which can be used to smooth speeds to improve safety.
-VSLs are used to reduce variances in speed which leads to fewer short headways and fewer incidents.
-For human drivers, VSLs require a variable message sign, which restricts the spatial locations of speed changes and is limited to human precision in speed (typically increments of 5mph).
+This study seeks to improve safety around intersections by using connected (partially or fully) autonomous vehicles (CAVs) to reduce variations in traffic speeds.
+Previous work has proposed variable speed limits (VSLs), which can be used to smooth speeds and improve safety.
+Reducing variances in speed using VSLs leads to fewer short headways and fewer incidents.
+For human drivers, VSLs require a variable message sign, which restricts the spatial locations of speed changes and is limited to human precision in speed (typically increments of 5 mph).
 VSL effectiveness is also limited by driver compliance.
-These limitations can be overcome by CAVs; VSLs can be transmitted using infrastructure-to-vehicle communications, and are therefore not limited to specific locations.
-We assume CAVs (or partial-automation such as Tesla autopilot) can be programmed to obey VSLs.
+These limitations can be overcome by CAVs; VSLs can be transmitted using infrastructure-to-vehicle communications and are therefore not limited to specific locations.
+This study assumes that CAVs (or partial-automation such as Tesla autopilot) can be programmed to obey VSLs.
 In the short term, CAVs will comprise only a fraction of the vehicles on the road.
-However, CAVs obeying VSLs travel slower than the free flow speed, thus forming a moving bottleneck for vehicles behind them.
+However, CAVs obeying VSLs travel slower than the free flow speed and form a moving bottleneck for vehicles behind them.
 Human-driven vehicles following a CAV are forced to comply with the VSL unless they can pass the moving bottleneck, even if they are not aware of the VSL itself.
 Consequently, a small fraction of CAVs obeying VSLs should cause a disproportionate impact on speed variations.
-We will create a VSL control policy and evaluate the safety impacts at various CAV market penetrations.
+This study is creating a VSL control policy and evaluating the safety impacts at various CAV market penetrations.
 This project creates many opportunities for national impact and future funding.
 VSLs might be beneficial at any intersection, and the potential benefits will increase with the availability of vehicle automation.
 The analytical modeling itself has additional utility for reducing congestion and environmental impacts.
-Although the timeframe of the project and the significant analytical modeling and simulation required prevent implementation or field operation, this project will create opportunities for future deployment.
+Although the time frame of the project and the significant analytical modeling and simulation required prevent implementation or field operation, this project will create opportunities for future deployment.

 - Start date: 02/2018